kdroukman/o11y-lambda-lab/README.md

 serverless logs -f consumer
 ```

 Examine the logs carefully.
-Do you see OpenTelemetry being loaded?
-Look out for lines with `splunk-extension-wrapper`.
+Do you notice the difference?
+Can you see that we are now logging

-### Find your Lambda data in Splunk APM
+### Find your updated Lambda data in Splunk APM

+Navigate back to APM in Splunk Obeservabilty Cloud - https://app.us1.signalfx.com/#/apm